CarryMachineGun/Syracuse_U/22spring/22s_CSE691_cppMultithreading/HW/HW4/README.md

 - Can PartWorkers and ProductWorkers work at the same time(using one lock)?
   - Yes, otherwise the waiting of the two kind of workers is meaningless
 - Doesn't a iteration defined as (Each part work or product worker is said to have completed one iteration when a load order or pickup order is completed, or if timeout event occurs such that an order is aborted)?
 Why the partworker 8 is still in one iteration after doing two orders?
+- can two product workers pick up parts at the same time? or two part workers do drop at the same time?
+- How to calculate waiting time?
+- will it takes time to take parts from cart to assembly zone for product worker?
+- Accumulated wait time && current time?